 Yes, Off-Nadir Delta supports uploading GeoTIFF, Cloud Optimized GeoTIFF (COG), and GeoJSON files.
 You can overlay your own raster and vector data on satellite imagery for custom analysis.
 Uploaded data is displayed as layers that can be combined with satellite imagery.

 Export and download capabilities are available on select plans.
 You can export layers as GeoJSON for vector data.
-For satellite imagery, the WebGIS streams data directly from cloud sources to optimize performance and reduce storage requirements.
+For satellite imagery, the platform streams data directly from cloud sources to optimize performance and reduce storage requirements.

 Yes, Off-Nadir Delta uses industry-standard security practices including encrypted connections (HTTPS), secure authentication, and data protection measures.
 Your account information and any custom layers you create are stored securely.